 One of the crucial things to mind is that you may experience some vaginal bleeding after Cesarean delivery.
 This is a very sensitive period for your uterus, which always requires extra care, as the infection is one of the primary complications of any surgery.
 You may be exposed to a risk of abdominal infection at the incision site, or the uterus.
 That’s why you should give extra attention to the pads you wear.

 "I had to wear night pads daily for 2 months after my C-section”, says Brenda (32) from Oregon, "as the bleeding just wouldn’t stop.
 My doctor told me I couldn’t use tampons by any means.
 I was happy to wear my Genial Day pads on me all that time, as there wasn’t a day when I felt any discomfort down there.
 I was told my skin could swelter, turn red, or itch, but with these super-quality pads, I managed to avoid any of these."

-That’s because the anion strip with silver ions in our pads protects your skin against bacteria, as silver is known to best guard your wounds from any harm.
-Silver even heals the wounds faster than any other substance, while tourmaline detoxifies your body and boosts tissue renewal – which is especially important for the postpartum period.
+That’s because the anion strip in our pads protects your skin against bacteria.
+The tourmaline we use in our strip, is known to detoxify the body and boosts tissue renewal – which is especially important for the postpartum period.